10N351R/Phantomizer/README.md

 # Phantomizer
 Author: 10N351R, Base Functions Borrowed From: mrd0x

-Phantomizer is a post-exploitation utility for Windows targets that has the ability to run executables stored in C:/Windows/System32 with spoofed arguments to avoid disclosing "true" arguments to startup-based and runtime-based process monitors and logging solutions.
+Phantomizer is a post-exploitation utility for Windows targets that has the ability to run executables stored in `C:/Windows/System32` with spoofed arguments to avoid disclosing "true" arguments to startup-based and runtime-based process monitors and logging solutions.

-**Note**
+**Note:**

 I built this as I am currently a student progressing through the Maldev Academy curriculum.
 I was really interested in these techniques and I adapted some snippets from the course into a useable format.

-Phantomizer hasn't been thoroughly tested so avoid using it in real red-team engagements.
+It hasn't been thoroughly tested so avoid using it in real red-team engagements.
 Currently it has no AV/EDR evasion mechanisms built-in so it will probably get flagged.

 Phantomizer is provided for educational and informational purposes only.
 Users are solely responsible for ensuring compliance with applicable laws and regulations when using Phantomizer.
 Be safe and enjoy!

   -10N351R

 ## How Phantomizer Works
 To understand how Phantomizer spoofs arguments from process monitors, it is important to know how process monitors assimilate information.
 Primarily, process monitors employ two main methods to extract important information such as command line arguments, from a process' Process Environment Block (PEB).